-A reverse advent box is an idea I saw on Pinterest earlier in the year when I was planning our Christmas.
+A reverse advent box is an idea I saw on Pinterest a few years ago whilst doing some Christmas planning.

 Advent is a time for reflection on the run up to Christmas and this is a great time to remind ourselves of how fortunate we are.
-Although each year we normally have a big clear out before Christmas its normally just a practical thing to make room for the new items we are about to receive.
-This advent though, I am introducing a new tradition for our family and that is the reverse advent box.
+Although each year we have a big clear out before Christmas its normally just a practical thing to make room for the new items we are about to receive.
+This advent though, I am continuing our fairly recent tradition for our family and that is the reverse advent box.

-This will give real variety to the items I am going to have in my box and I’m going to supplement it will hotel toiletries NotSoThriftyDad has picked up during the year on business trips.
-I’ve also added a pair of walking boots which still have a lot of life in them yet, some unopened Hallowe’en sweets and Christmassy DVDs too.
+This will give real variety to the items I am going to have in my box.
+I supplement mine with hotel toiletries I have picked up during the year.
+In the past I’ve also added walking boots, unopened Hallowe’en sweets and even Christmassy DVDs too.